Western Sydney Green Hydrogen Hub

 We have partnered with Sydney Water to generate biomethane at the Malabar Wastewater Treatment Plant in the Eastern Suburbs of Sydney, in a $14 million project, jointly funded by Jemena and ARENA.

-This project will see renewable biomethane gas injected into the gas grid for the first time in Australia, creating enough energy to power up to 13,300 homes.
-Biomethane is a safe, reliable and sustainable source of energy and the project is due to commence in 2022.
+This project will see renewable biomethane gas injected into the gas grid for the first time in Australia, creating enough energy to power thousands of homes.
+Biomethane is a safe, reliable and sustainable source of energy.
+The Malabar project is already underway and aims to inject biomethane into the gas network in 2022.

 Hydrogen vehicles and transport

-Hydrogen vehicles will be a step closer to taking over Sydney’s roads once we produce and deliver hydrogen gas to Hyundai’s Macquarie Park headquarters from early 2021.
-Using hydrogen gas generated as part of our Western Sydney Green Gas Project, we’re looking forward to playing our part in demonstrating how it can be used for zero-emission transportation.
+Hydrogen vehicles are another step closer to taking over Sydney’s roads as we produce and deliver hydrogen gas to Hyundai’s Macquarie Park headquarters from 2021 onwards.
+We’re looking forward to playing our part in demonstrating how the transportation industry can decarbonise quickly and efficiently, using the hydrogen gas generated by our Western Sydney Green Hydrogen Hub.